JovianX/Service-Hub/documentation/templates.md

 ![](https://user-images.githubusercontent.com/2787296/200311033-990e852e-9194-49e4-9340-3c86098710bc.png)

 3\.
-Set a description for the template, which is a free text describing the purpose of the template, or the specific change you added.
+Set a description for the template, which is a free text describing the purpose of the template, or the purpose of a specific change added.

 4\.
-Add a template
+Add the application template:

 ![](https://user-images.githubusercontent.com/2787296/200311419-e6c3100e-41bc-4306-92a9-045c01e0a9e7.png)

-**Simple Template example:**
+**Here's a simple template example:**

 ```yaml
 # Template reference and documentation at https://github.com/JovianX/Service-Hub/blob/main/documentation/templates.md